Skip to main content

 • His work is often interdisciplinary in nature, including particular collaborations with practical theology to explore forms of Christian community and youth work.

-• Whether working with practitioners, policy-makers, or others, Andrew's research builds in impact from the outset by actively involving people within the research process.
+• Whether working with practitioners, policy-makers, or others, Andrew's research builds in impact by actively involving people within the research process.

 Publications